BASKING IN THE SUN: Union/A-C Valley's Smith Wins Second Consecutive PIAA Crown in High Jump

 The Redbank Valley sophomore, whose late push in the race last year was a subject of a few conversations around the stadium on Friday, came in as the 12th seed.

-Harmon has her work cut out for her if she want to repeat.
+Harmon has her work cut out for her if she wants to repeat.
 Ka’Nai Bey-English of Master Charter ran a time of 55.39 in the prelims.

 MEDAL COUNT

-In all, District 9 athletes won eight medals on Friday, including three golds (Bliss, Chalmers and Smith).
-Lundeen earned a bronze; Clarion-Limestone senior Ryan Hummell was fifth in the boys javelin; Redbank Valley senior Cam Wagner was sixth in the discus; DuBois Central Catholic senior Aiden Grieneisen was seventh in the javelin; and Redbank Valley senior Alivia Huffman was eighth in the javelin.
+In all, District 9 athletes won nine medals on Friday, including three golds (Bliss, Chalmers, and Smith).
+Lundeen earned a bronze; Clarion-Limestone senior Ryan Hummell was fifth in the boys’ javelin; Redbank Valley senior Cam Wagner was sixth in the discus; DuBois Central Catholic senior Aiden Grieneisen was seventh in the javelin; Redbank Valley senior Aiden Ortz was seventh in the long jump; and Redbank Valley senior Alivia Huffman was eighth in the javelin.

 (Alivia Huffman)